 - Share the profits.
 How can you motivate your child to winnow down their toys on their own?
 Ask for their help selling the rejects online or at a garage sale.
 Give them a portion of the proceeds or put the money towards an outing or some new sports equipment that they want.

 - Swap with friends.
-Consider setting up an exchange with other parents in your neighbourhood or at your child’s school.
+Consider setting up an exchange with other parents in your neighborhood or at your child’s school.
 Box up toys you’re discarding or storing and give them away permanently or temporarily.

 - Donate to charities.
 Decluttering can also teach your child about giving.
 Create a list of worthy causes that accept used toys and let your child pick which one to support.